junxit/us-congress-bills-109/bill.md

 ## § 2.
 Cooperative agreements for national park natural resource protection

-- **(a)** *In general* The Secretary of the Interior (referred to in this Act as the “Secretary”) may enter into cooperative agreements with State, local, or tribal governments, other public entities, educational institutions, private nonprofit organizations, or willing private landowners to protect natural resources of units of the National Park System through collaborative efforts on land inside and outside of National Park System units.
+- **(a)** *In general* The Secretary of the Interior (referred to in this Act as the “Secretary”) may enter into cooperative agreements with State, local, or tribal governments, other Federal agencies, other public entities, educational institutions, private nonprofit organizations, or willing private landowners to protect natural resources of units of the National Park System through collaborative efforts on land inside and outside of National Park System units.
 - **(b)** *Terms and conditions* A cooperative agreement entered into under subsection (a) shall—
   - **(1)** provide for—
     - **(A)** the conservation of natural resources in units of the National Park System;
+    - **(A)** clear and direct benefits to natural resources of a unit of the National Park System;
     - **(B)** the preservation, conservation, and restoration of coastal and riparian systems, watersheds, and wetlands;
     - **(C)** preventing, controlling or eradicating invasive exotic species that occupy land within a unit of the National Park System or adjacent to a unit of the National Park System; or
     - **(D)** restoration of natural resources, including native wildlife habitat;